 The ECH, ECM and ECL modes rely on an external logic-level signal as the device clock source.
-The HS mode relies on an external quartz crystal or ceramic resonator as the device clock source.
+The LP, XT and HS modes rely on an external quartz crystal or ceramic resonator as the device clock source.
 Each mode is optimized for a specific frequency range.
 The internal oscillator block produces both low-frequency and high-frequency clock signals, designated LFINTOSC and HFINTOSC, respectively.
 Multiple system operating frequencies may be derived from these clock sources.